mygethub-99/NewMay2015/README.md

 12. Expected outcome of test is to see *Success!
 All tests have pass!* If not, then something is not working as expected.
 13. You are now ready to track swiss style tournament games.
 ***
-## List of tournament.py functions
+##List of tournament.py module functions.
 testDeleteMatches()
 testDelete()
 testCount()